ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
 It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

 ---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** April 04, 2026

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** August 26, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** September 06, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** March 22, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** March 12, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** December 23, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** August 05, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---